A simple and efficient model for epidemic control on multiplex networks: Results

-In epidemic control, reducing the number of isolated individuals at each time step becomes another crucial factor to minimize social and economic recession.
-For the quantitative analysis, we define the difference in the fractions of the isolated nodes per unit time, $\Delta_{XH}$ (see 'Fraction of isolated nodes per unit time' in Methods).
-By definition, if $\Delta_{XH}>0$ then more nodes are isolated under the BIP than the RIP.
-As shown in Fig. 4(b), for all values of $\theta^*$, we find that $\Delta_{XH}\approx 0$ for $t^*\le 6$.
+For a quantitative analysis, we define the difference in the fractions of the isolated nodes per unit time between two protocols as \bea \Delta_{XH}\equiv \left<\left<\rho_{XH,BIP}\right>_{t}\right>_{s}-\left<\left<\rho_{XH,RIP}\right>_{t}\right>_{s}. \eea By definition, if $\Delta_{XH}>0$ then more nodes are isolated under the BIP than the RIP.
+As shown in \FIG{IsolPerTime} (c), for all values of $\theta^*$, we find that $\Delta_{XH}\approx 0$ for $t^*\le 6$.
 However, we find that $\Delta_{XH}>0$ when $t^*>6$ and $\Delta_{XH}$ increases as $t^*$ increases.
 Thus, $t^*$ affects only $\rho_X$ and $\rho_H$ per unit time for both models.
-Note that, even though $\Delta_{XH}\le 0$ for $t^*\le 6$, $\Delta_R$ increases with $\theta^*$ and $\Delta_R\ge 0$ as shown in Fig. 4(a)(see also Fig. 2).
+Note that, even though $\Delta_{XH}\le 0$ for $t^*\le 6$, $\Delta_R$ increases with $\theta^*$ and $\Delta_R\ge 0$ as shown in \FIG{FinalSize} (c) (see also \FIG{rhos}).
 Therefore, the RIP more effectively controls the disease spreading through the preemptive isolation of suspicious contacts with fewer isolated nodes per unit time than the BIP.
+We also display the measured $\Delta_R$ and $\Delta_{XH}$ when $P_F(k)\sim k^{-\gamma}$ in Appendix \ref{epidemicsize_sfn}, which are almost identical with those in \FIGS{FinalSize} and \ref{IsolPerTime}.